 - Better Immune System – Carrots have a good amount of antioxidants that improve the immune system and with that, they can prevent many diseases.

 - Weight Loss – Carrots are a good weight loss plan for your cavies, you can feed your pet’s carrots to help them lose excess weight.
 One way that carrots help in reducing weight is through increasing levels of satiety.
 They make the guinea pig feel full and thus reducing the food it eats.
 This way it doesn’t take in excess calories into the body that leads to weight gain.

 - Lowers Blood Cholesterol – High levels of cholesterol in the guinea pig body can lead to heart-related diseases which may reduce the life span of your pet.
-This is why you need to feed your guinea pig carrots in order to reduce the levels of cholesterol in their body.
+You can feed your guinea pig carrots in order to reduce the levels of cholesterol in their bodies.

 - Eye Health – Carrots have long been known for one primary use which is the improvement of eye health.
 Yes, carrots can boost eyesight.
-This way your cavy will be able to see better during the day and at night.
-Carrots have the right amount of vitamin A.
+This way your cavy will have good eye health.
+Carrots have a good amount of vitamin A.

 Nutrition Facts of Carrots